Ford River Rouge complex: Site and buildings

 The Ford Company provides free tours of the facility via bus.
 They ran from 1924 to 1980, at their peak hosting approximately a million visitors per year.
 They resumed in 2004, in cooperation with The Henry Ford Museum, with multimedia presentations, as well as a viewing of the assembly floor.
 In 2017, the Rouge had 148,000 visitors.

 The Rouge formerly operated a power plant to power the facility.
 On February 1, 1999, the power plant exploded, killing six workers and critically injuring fourteen others.
-The explosion was believed to have been caused by Ford's disregarding of regulation, and Ford was fined $1.5 million without criminal proceedings.
+The explosion was believed to have been caused by Ford's disregard of regulation, and Ford was fined $1.5 million without criminal proceedings.
 Bronze plaques were installed for the six killed.
 In 2024, the power plant – now abandoned – was explored by The Proper People, an urban exploration YouTube duo.

+The campus is also host to Rouge Steel, which was formerly owned by Ford but was sold to another firm in 1989.
+The mill is currently owned by Cleveland-Cliffs.

+On May 10, 2004, Ford closed the Dearborn Assembly Plant (which is formerly the Building B) that it operated since 1918.
+The final vehicle, a red 2004 Mustang GT convertible, was driven off the assembly line by Fred Galicki, a 21-year employee.

 In September 2020, Ford announced the construction of the Ford Rouge Electric Vehicle Center, costing $700,000,000 to build, for production of the Ford F-150 Lightning, an electric vehicle.
-On May 18, 2021, then-president Joe Biden toured the plant and drove an F-150 Lightning before it entered the market.
+On May 18, 2021, President Joe Biden toured the plant and drove an F-150 Lightning before it entered the market.
 He endorsed electric vehicles during a speech at the plant.